 |Front Camera||7MP, f/2.2||12 MP f/2.2||12 MP f/2.2||12 MP f/2.2||12 MP f/2.2|

-I’m going to cover the iPhone SE by itself first as it is the odd-phone-out when it comes to commonalities between the flagship iPhone 12 models.
-The iPhone SE does, however, have access to all of the same apps as the iPhone 12 models and its A13 Bionic chip is still among the most powerful on the market, so performance is top-notch.
+I’m going to cover the iPhone SE by itself first as it is the odd-phone-out when it comes to commonalities between the flagship iPhone 13 models.
+The iPhone SE does, however, have access to all of the same apps as the iPhone 13 models and its A15 Bionic chip matches the flagship phones as the most powerful on the market, so performance is top-notch.

-Moving on to the rest, the iPhone 12 models are more alike than any family of phones from Samsung, Google or OnePlus.
+Moving on to the rest, the iPhone 13 models are more alike than any family of phones from Samsung, Google or OnePlus.
 All four feature a virtually identical design, with the sizes and rear camera arrays as the only notable differences.
-The wide-angle, ultra-wide and front-facing cameras are identical across all four models as well with only the telephoto lens of the 12 Pro and 12 Pro Max differing.
+The wide-angle and ultra-wide cameras are split into two tiers with the Pro models getting the better end of the deal along with an added telephoto lens, but the front-facing cameras are identical across all four models.

 I’m going to tackle the iPhone SE first as it stands apart from the rest of the lineup.
 The iPhone SE has a single wide-angle camera on the back and a lesser 7MP front-facing camera.
-The A13 Bionic, while excellent, is a step down from the A14 Bionic found in the others.
-The display resolution and LCD tech are good for the price range but don’t hold up to the PPI or OLED in the iPhone 12.
-Finally, the rounded design now feels dated due to the iPhone 12 design refresh, as does the use of Touch ID and the large bezels at the top and bottom of the display.
+The display resolution and LCD tech are good for the price range but don’t hold up to the PPI or OLED in the iPhone 13.
+Finally, the rounded design feels dated, as does the use of Touch ID and the large bezels at the top and bottom of the display.

-Returning to the flagship iPhone 12 models, there are still a few key differences separating the four devices.
-Arguably the biggest of these is the LiDAR sensor found in the iPhone 12 Pro and iPhone 12 Pro Max.
-This stands for Light Detection and Ranging and is the technology that enables some of the cool iPhone 12 AR features you may have seen.
+Returning to the flagship iPhone 13 models, there are still a few key differences separating the four devices.
+The biggest of these is the camera sensors, including the LiDAR sensor found in the iPhone 13 Pro and iPhone 13 Pro Max.
+This stands for Light Detection and Ranging and is the technology that enables some of the cool iPhone AR features you may have seen.
 The rear cameras also leverage it for improved portrait mode photos as it provides vastly greater data on the depth of objects in the photo.
+Finally the adoption of sensor-shift image stabilization and dramatically upgraded wide-angle and ultra-wide sensors make the Pro lineup vastly superior to the iPhone 13 and iPhone 13 mini when it comes to photography and videography.

-Sticking to the cameras, as previously mentioned, the iPhone 12 Pro and iPhone 12 Pro Max both feature a third telephoto lens.
-While neither offers the reach of something like the Samsung Galaxy S21 Ultra, the lens does still give you added versatility compared to the standard models.
+Sticking to the cameras, as previously mentioned, the iPhone 13 Pro and iPhone 13 Pro Max both feature a third telephoto lens.
+While neither offers the reach of something like the Samsung Galaxy S22 Ultra, the lens does still give you added versatility compared to the standard models.

-At $399, the iPhone SE is a phenomenal option for those who want an iPhone without spending $700 or more.
-While there are certainly plenty of trade-offs, this is a sub-$400 phone with the same processor as last year’s top-of-the-line iPhone 11 models that cost around $1,000.
+At $429, the iPhone SE is a phenomenal option for those who want an iPhone without spending $700 or more.
+While there are certainly trade-offs, this is a budget phone with the same processor as the current top-of-the-line iPhone 13 models.

 It’s a mistake to compare it to the rest of the iPhone lineup, but looking at the other best budget phones on the market, the SE is an impressive device.
 The rear camera is quite good and still benefits from the computational photography that Apple has made massive strides with over the last couple of years.
 The software support is unmatched in the budget realm with at least five years of day-and-date updates to the most current version of iOS.